 Surrounded by high-end retailers like Chanel and Prada, both small and large brands alike are popping up in Chelsea to cash in on the surrounding area, and attract both locals and tourists.
 And, the possibilities and business benefits are endless.
 From Storefront-powered pop-up stores like Winser London and Divine Cashmere, these 6 Chelsea pop-up stores prove there’s plenty to gain from a short-term lease, including new customers, brand loyalty, and the Chelsea-district stamp of approval!

 No stranger to pop-up stores, Winser London chose Duke of York Square in Chelsea as its latest neighborhood to pop-up in and develop its short-term concept.
 As Torly Grimshawe, the brand’s Head of Retail Development told Storefront, “Duke of York Square is well-known for its luxury positioning and collection of go-to family brands that Winser London sits neatly within.”
-She also added that this Chelsea space matches the brand’s DNA and positioning of high-quality, and the brand was wowed by all of the customer love it received in-store.
+She also added that the Chelsea spaces matches the brand’s DNA and positioning of high-quality, and the brand was wowed by all of the customer love it received in-store.
 Giving its female customers a way to touch, feel and try on each of the styles, Winser London adequately provided both quality customer service and delivered on its quality fabric promise to both local and destination shoppers.

 Insider tip: This space is our top requested space in London, and for good reason, with a prime location, 500 square feet and in excellent condition, brands like Winser are finding much success and foot-traffic!